Arundel Formation: Vertebrate paleofauna

-Dinosaurs present include the large theropod Acrocanthosaurus, the giant sauropod Astrodon, the possible ornithischian Magulodon, the poorly known theropods "Allosaurus" medius, "Creosaurus" potens, and "Coelurus" gracilis, the ornithomimosaurian "Dryosaurus" grandis, as well as another indeterminate ornithomimosaurian (though it most likely is Nedcolbertia), the nodosaurid Priconodon, a possible basal ceratopsian, and potentially the ornithopod Tenontosaurus.
+Dinosaurs present include the large theropod Acrocanthosaurus, the giant sauropod Astrodon, the possible ornithischian Magulodon, the poorly known theropods "Allosaurus" medius, "Dryptosaurus?" potens, and "Coelurus" gracilis, the ornithomimosaurian "Dryosaurus" grandis, as well as another indeterminate ornithomimosaurian (though it most likely is Nedcolbertia), the nodosaurid Priconodon, a possible basal ceratopsian, and potentially the ornithopod Tenontosaurus.
 Other vertebrates are not as well known from the formation, but include a freshwater shark, a lungfish, at least three genera of turtles, and several crocodilians.

 The dinosaurian fauna of the Arundel Formation is very similar to that found in the concurrent, more comprehensive geological formations from further west (i.e. the Antlers, Cloverly, and Cedar Mountain Formations).
 This supports the idea of a largely homogenous dinosaur fauna stretching across North America during the Early Cretaceous, until the formation of the Western Interior Seaway divided the continent and led to major faunal changes on both halves.
 In contrast, among other vertebrate taxa, there are major differences between the Arundel and these western formations; in the Arundel, crocodylomorph and shark remains are far more common than those of bony fishes, whereas the opposite is true for the western formations.
 This may owe to differing environmental conditions on the Atlantic coast compared to the North American interior.